 The Balearic Islands is an archipelago, which includes Ibiza, Formentera, Mallorca and Menorca.
 It is one of the most famous and beautiful places to visit in Spain.
 These are perfect places to spend the day on beach and parting at night.

-Read more: A guide to visiting Ibiza
+Read more: Top 10 Places to Visit in Ibiza

 Read more: A day trip to Formentera